simulogics/airlinesim-docs/content/docs/about/payment/index.en.md

 Consequently, we implemented a system based on credits that has served us very well over the years.

-## Credits: Our payment model in a nutshell
+## Credits: Our Payment Model in a Nutshell

 Our payment model revolves around so-called **credits**.
 After signing up for AirlineSim, your account starts out with a balance of **60 free credits**.